-Above / Family Shelter Service, the nonprofit organization that runs Second Chance Resale Shop in Naperville, has just announced four new members to its board of directors.
+Above / Family Shelter Service, the nonprofit organization that runs Second Chance Resale Shop in Naperville, has just announced that Christy Harris will serve as new chairman for its board of directors.
+(PN Photo)

-Brenda McNamara, Emily Ory, John Roland and Gregory Vesta each were selected to serve a six-year term on its Board of Directors.
+Earlier this month, Brenda McNamara, Emily Ory, John Roland and Gregory Vesta each was selected to serve a six-year term on its Board of Directors.

 Brenda McNamara, who is an attorney, explained why she wanted to get involved.
 “I have walked alongside loved ones who are victims of domestic violence.
 The obstacles they must overcome are enormous… and there are so many.
 The amount of support they need at every turn is huge and it is crucial.
 One of my goals for Family Shelter Service is to have the resources to provide the highest level of support and service to our clients.”

 Brenda and her husband reside in Elmhurst with their three sons.

 Emily Ory understands that domestic violence is a critical issue.
 “I feel very passionate about it and I reached out to learn about ways to get involved,” she said.

 Ory, who is an interior designer and works as an account executive at Corporate Concepts, is also very involved in the Naperville community where she and her husband have lived all their lives.
 She has served on the Naperville Chamber’s Women in Business group and also as the chair of their Young Professionals Network.
 She will be taking over the position of Chairman of the Naperville Chamber Board of Directors beginning in January 2018.